 Then opened he their understanding, that they might understand the scriptures, And said unto them, Thus it is written, and thus it behooved Christ to suffer, and to rise from the dead the third day: And that repentance and remission of sins should be preached in his name among all nations, beginning at Jerusalem.
 (Luke 24:45-47)

 It was clearly the responsibility of His disciples to propagate the gospel.
-Having their understanding opened regarding the plan of salvation, the Apostle Peter preached to about three thousand lost souls (Acts 2:41) on the day of Pentecost.
-When the congregation was fully convicted they asked Peter and the other eleven disciples "What shall we do?" and Peter responded:
+Having their understanding opened regarding the plan of salvation, the Apostle Peter preached to those that gathered after the initial outpouring of the Holy Ghost on the day of Pentecost (Acts 2:1,2,3,4).
+After they heard Peter preach the Gospel of Jesus Christ, they were fully convicted and asked Peter and the other eleven disciples "What shall we do?"
+Peter responded:

 Repent, be baptized everyone of you in the name of Jesus Christ for the remission of sins, and you shall receive the gift of the Holy Ghost (Acts 2:38 ).